FAQs

 It's perfectly normal to feel achy and stiff after a workout especially if it's particularly difficult session.
 There are a few ways to help ease the soreness.

 1) Have soak in a bath or even better an Epsom salts bath.
-The heat will help elevate the aches and pains.
-Magnesium in the Epsom salts are absorbed through the skin and it can relieve pain and help muscles and nerves function properly.
+The heat will help elevate the aches and pains, Magnesium in the Epsom salts are absorbed through the skin and can relieve pain helping the muscles and nerves to function properly.

-3) Staying well hydrated will help the body to repair efficiently.
+3) Keeping hydrated will help the body to repair efficiently.

 5) Eating enough protein.
 Muscle repair requires adequate amounts of protein and can also help you sleep.